Learning a Hierarchical Latent-Variable Model of 3D Shapes: The Variational Shape Learner

 \section{The Variational Shape Learner}

-In this section, we introduce our proposed model, the Variational Shape Learner (VSL), which builds on the ideas of the Neural Statistician \cite{edwards2016towards} and the volumetric convolutional network \cite{maturana2015voxnet}, the parameters of which are learned under a variational inference scheme \cite{kingma2013auto}.
+In this section, we introduce our proposed model, the Variational Shape Learner (VSL), which builds on the ideas of the Neural Statistician \cite{edwards2016towards} and the volumetric convolutional network \cite{maturana2015voxnet}, the parameters of which the VSL learns under a variational inference scheme \cite{kingma2013auto}.